 If your SMS is young, not implemented, or doesn’t have needed resources, then having the right safety posture should be the least of your concerns.

-However, once your SMS is implanted and you do have resources need for good safety management, it’s time to assess your safety posture.
+However, once your SMS is implanted, and you do have the resources needed for good safety management, it’s time to assess your safety posture.
 Fortunately, assessing your safety posture is easy:

 - Is your SMS performing well?